k2view-academy/K2View-Academy/articles/TDM/tdm_gui/TDM_Task_Execution_Flows_APIs/04_execute_task_API.md

 - **sourceEnvironmentName**: source environment name
 - **targetEnvironmentName**: target environment name
 - **taskGlobals**: list of Global variables and their values.
-- **numberOfEntities**: populated by a number to change the number of entities processed by the task.
+- **numberOfEntities**: populated with a number to change the number of entities processed by the task.
 This parameter is only relevant for Load tasks when the **entitylist** override parameter is not set.
+- **dataVersionExecId**: populated with the task execution id of the selected data version.
+The parameter can be set on Data Versioning load tasks.
+- **dataVersionRetentionPeriod**: populated with the the retention period of the extracted data version.
+This parameter contains the unit (Hours, Days, Weeks..) and the value.
+-  **reservationInd**: true/false.
+Set to true if the task execution needs to reserve the entities on the target environment.
+The parameter is relavant for load or reserve TDM tasks.
+-  **reservationPeriod**: populated with the the reservation period of the task's entities.
+This parameter is contains the unit (Hours, Days, Weeks..) and the value.

 The task execution is validated whether the execution parameters are overridden or taken from the task itself.